Hashir-Jamil/LongBox/README.md

 1. The project needs to be cloned into Eclipse from the [GitHub Repository](https://github.com/Hashir-Jamil/LongBox).
 In terms of ITR01 release, the branch is named iteration_one and in terms of deliverable 1, the branch is main.
 2. Once the project has been cloned, gradle nature needs to be added to the project.
 [How to configure gradle in eclipse](https://www.vogella.com/tutorials/EclipseGradle/article.html#add-gradle-support-to-existing-eclipse-project).
 3. To use the database, we need to install [pgAdmin4](https://www.pgadmin.org/download/).
 In pgAdmin, [create a new database](https://www.tutorialsteacher.com/postgresql/create-database#:~:text=Create%20Database%20using%20pgAdmin&text=Open%20pgAdmin%20and%20right%2Dclick,Database…%20%2C%20as%20shown%20below.&text=This%20will%20open%20Create%20–%20Database,be%20the%20owner%20by%20default).
-The name of databse should be ***longbox_db***.
+The name of database should be ***longbox_db***.
 4. After creating the database, [run](https://support.spiresystems.com/support/solutions/articles/13000015301-executing-a-sql-query-using-pgadmin) the [*create_longbox_db*](database_scripts/create_longbox_db.sql) in the database_scripts package.
 This will setup the tables and populate them with the data required for this project.
 5. To ensure the database server communicates with the project, go to the file [hibernate.cfg.xml](src/main/resources/hibernate.cfg.xml) and ensure the connection.url property matches the one for your personal machine's postresql installation.